 Using Visual Studio with Different Versions of ASP.NET Web Pages

-Visual Studio 2012 includes support for ASP.NET Web Pages 2.
-(The packages that are required in order to support ASP.NET Web Pages 2 are installed when you install Visual Studio 2012.)
-It's possible to install ASP.NET Web Pages 1.0 in Visual Studio 2012 if you need to do so.
+Visual Studio 2012 and Visual Studio 2013 include support for ASP.NET Web Pages.
+(The packages that are required in order to support ASP.NET Web Pages are installed when you install Visual Studio.)

 The following table summarizes the support for ASP.NET Web Pages in different versions of Visual Studio.

-To use IntelliSense and the debugger, you need to create an ASP.NET Razor website in Visual Studio.
+To create an ASP.NET Razor website in Visual Studio:

 Start Visual Studio or Visual Web Developer.